joelparkerhenderson/demo-rust-axum/README.md

 * Respond with a custom header and image

-* Respond to mutiple HTTP verbs
+* Respond to multiple HTTP verbs

 <div style="page-break-before:always;"></div>